Louis

 Gender Male

 The chemist is walking distance from the GP surgery.
-Louis’ parents buy painkillers and other over-the-counter treatments at the supermarket.
+Louis’ parents buy painkillers and other over-counter treatments at the supermarket.

 Gender Male